-All on-campus and off-campus positions and internships associated with St. Edward's, as well as general off-campus positions and internships not associated with the university are listed through Hilltop Careers.
+All on-campus and off-campus positions and internships associated with St. Edward's, as well as general off-campus positions and internships not associated with the university are listed through Hilltop Careers powered by Handshake.
 Please follow the instructions below to begin your job search.

 All student employees are responsible for completing the appropriate hiring documentation to ensure access to timesheets and for payment of time worked.

-To ensure payment for time worked, student employees must complete their timesheet on a bi-monthly basis
+To ensure proper payment for time worked, student employees must complete their timesheet on a bi-monthly basis